SilenceVosh/silencevosh.github.io/_posts/2020-08-30-Emotional-register-Wedding-speech.md

 ---
 layout: post
-title:  "Emotional Register: Wedding speech"
+title:  "Emotional Register: Wedding Speech"
 date:   2020-08-30 07:10:59 -0500
 categories: WritingConcepts
 tags: humanpsyche
 ---

-Elizabeth Gilbert talked about an emotional register, and I've found this idea, not only interesting part of humans, but quite illuminating for fiction writing.
+On a podcast, Elizabeth Gilbert talked about an emotional register, and I've found this idea, not only a fascinating insight into humans, but quite illuminating for fiction writing.

 Here's her telling the story (original audio included at the bottom):